 Check our Company summary overview for more information.

 Set Up a Trading Company in Indonesia: Some Important Considerations

 1. Negative Investment List

-It is crucial to understand about this Negative Investment List.
-Some cores of business in Indonesia are forbidden for foreign investment, such as casino businesses, certain chemical industries, etc. There are also some other fields of businesses that is open for foreign investment.
+It is crucial to understand this Negative Investment List.
+Some cores of business in Indonesia are forbidden for foreign investment, such as casino businesses, certain chemical industries, etc. There are also some other fields of businesses that are open for foreign investment.
 But still with restrictions, such as some agricultural, state crops and forestry businesses, energy and natural resources industries, etc. Consult your business activities openly with your consultancy agent to make sure that you are not violating the rule and regulation apply in Indonesia.